 |Perinatal Nurse Specialist**||♦||MN or DNP||January 15|

 *Priority deadline is January 15.
 After January 15, applications are accepted on a space-available basis.

 **Requires an advanced practice graduate degree in nursing.

 ***The Neonatal Nurse Practitioner and Neonatal Clinical Nurse Specialist graduate certificate programs have suspended admissions for the 2014-15 academic year.

-Download both the Graduate Certificate application instructions and Graduate Certificate application checklist, where you will find more detailed information about the following required application materials:
+Download both the Graduate Certificate application instructions, where you will find more detailed information about the following required application materials:

 - Online Graduate Certificate application, including School of Nursing Supplemental Form

 - Responses to the admissions questions (see instructions for prompts)